Sawall-Lab/Lab_management/3_Water_quality_sampling/Nutrients_Sampling.md

 2. Rinse the bottle 3x with the sample water before collecting a full sample.
 3. Attach the filter to the top of the bottle, placing the bottle upside down so the water can drip out of the filter and into the amber bottle.
     - The bottle can be propped up to sit upside down, and the amber collection bottle can be set down as the water filtration can be a slow process.
-    - Note: the water may drip very slowly out of the filter.
+    - The water may drip very slowly out of the filter.
-    - Note: DO NOT squeeze the bottle, the sample should be collected through gravity flow rather than pressure.
+    - DO NOT squeeze the bottle, the sample should be collected through gravity flow rather than pressure.
 4. Rinse the amber bottle 3x with the filtered sample water before filling the bottle, leaving enough headspace in the bottle for the sample to expand as it freeze.
 5. Place the filled amber bottle in the ice cooler.
 6. After all samples are collected, put all the samples in a labeled plastic bag and place the plastic bag in a -20°C freezer.